The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Self-similar hybridization functions

 \subsection{Nonfractal self-similar hybridization functions}

-In Section \ref{sec:Cantor}, we separate properties that can be attributed to fractality of the hybridization function from ones that arise purely due to self-similarity of $\tDelta(\eps)$ under rescaling of energies about the Fermi energy: $\teps\to\teps/b$ with $b>1$.
+In Section \ref{sec:Cantor}, we separate properties that can be attributed to fractality of the hybridization function from ones that arise purely due to self-similarity of $\tDelta(\teps)$ under rescaling of energies about the Fermi energy: $\teps\to\teps/b$ with $b>1$.

 To this end, it is instructive to study the family of hybridization functions $\tDelta_{S(b)}(\teps)$ defined in Eq.\ \eqref{eq:Delta-log-bins}.
-Given the simple alternating form of the hybridization function when viewed on a logarithmic energy axis, it is natural to consider NRG discretizations with $z=1$ and $\Lambda=b^{1/2k}$ for $k = 1$, 2, 3, $\ldots$, for which it is straightforward to show that
+Given the simple form of the hybridization function when viewed on a logarithmic energy axis, it is natural to start by considering the $\Lambda = b$, $z=1$ NRG mapping, for which

+for $m = 0$, 1, 2, $\ldots$.
+The expression for $\alpha_m$ is identical to that for a flat-top hybridization function [i.e., $\tDelta_{P(0)}(\teps)$ defined through Eq.\ \eqref{eq:Delta-power} with $r = 0$] when discretized using $\Lambda = b$, $z=1$, while $\beta_m(S(b))/\beta_m(P(0)) = (1 + b^{-1/2}) / (1 + b^{-1})$.
+We thus see that the $\Lambda=b$, $z=1$ treatment of the Anderson impurity model with an energy-dependent but nonfractal hybridization function that contains a discrete self-similarity scale $b>1$ yields the same properties (up to a suitable rescaling of all energy and temperature scales) as the corresponding treatment of an energy-independent (and therefore self-similar under any rescaling) hybridization.